 We then investigated the colonization history of the rosy apple aphid outside of Europe, i.e., of the Moroccan and American populations.
 Given the lack of power to discriminate between different scenarios of colonization sequence of the rosy apple aphid in Europe, and the weak genetic differentation among the three European populations (mean FST = 0.02, Figure 2e), we merged the three European populations into a single European population (N = 316) for this analysis.
 We then defined six scenarios of sequence of colonization starting either from Europe or Morocco (Figure S2).
 We excluded the hypothesis that the rosy apple aphid originated in North America.
 Indeed, historical records show that the introduction of the rosy apple aphid was very recent in America (ca. 1890s) (Foottit et al., 2006).
 Furthermore, the American population had the lowest levels of private allelic diversity and allelic richness, and the American samples clustered with the European samples in the DAPC and TESS analyses.
 For each of the six scenarios, five scenarios of gene flow among populations were tested: no gene flow, gene flow among all populations and gene flow between each population pair (i.e., Europe/Morocco, Europe/the USA, and Morocco/the USA).
-We simulated these specific models of gene flow among specific pairs of populations for the ABC-RF as we observed variable admixtures among populations (Figure 3c).
+We simulated these specific models of gene flow among specific pairs of populations for the ABC-RF as we observed variable admixture levels among populations (Figure 2c).
 In total, 30 scenarios were compared (six colonization sequences x five gene flow modes, Figure S2).
 ABC-RF analyses showed relatively high support for scenarios assuming gene flow (ABC-RF round 1, 10 out of the 10 replicates for the groups of scenarios assuming gene flow, 337 votes out of the 500 RF trees, posterior probability P = 0.65, prior error rate = 6.55%, Table S14, Figure S13).
-Projection of the reference table datasets and the observed dataset on a single axis showed that the observed data fell within the distribution of the simulated summary statistics of the group assuming gene flow, suggesting this analysis infer the occurrence of gene flow (Figure S13).
-However, although the observed dataset fell within the distribution of simulated summary statistics (Figure S13), we of power to infer the sequence of colonization of the rosy apple aphid outside of Europe (i.e., ofposterior probability P = 0.65, and high prior error rate = 73.82%, Table S15).
+Projection of the reference table datasets and the observed dataset on a single axis showed that the observed data fell within the distribution of the simulated summary statistics of the group assuming gene flow, suggesting the occurrence of gene flow (Figure S13).
+However, although the observed dataset fell within the distribution of simulated summary statistics (Figure S13), we lacked the power to infer the sequence of colonization of the rosy apple aphid outside of Europe (i.e., posterior probability P = 0.65, and high prior error rate = 73.82%, Table S15).

 Altogether, ABC-RF inferences supported the occurrence of gene flow during the colonization history of D. plantaginea.
 However, ABC-RF did not allow to determine the sequence of colonization of Europe, America and Morroco by the rosy apple aphid.